Jungle Cruise: Hong Kong Disneyland

 The shape of Hong Kong Disneyland's route is significantly different compared to the others, and circumnavigates Tarzan's Treehouse.
 A grand finale is included with a battle between angry fire and water gods.
 Three languages are regularly available: Cantonese, English, and Mandarin.
 Each language has a separate queue, allowing visitors to experience the journey in their preferred language.
+This has however been removed at an unknown date, as there is now only one queue for all languages.

+In 2024, the three languages have been merged into a single script and one queue.
+The overall script remains similar, but the languages alternate between lines.